Have you been looking at the numerous picture-perfect vertical gardens on Pinterest and wondering how complicated it would be to set up in your home?

 Once you set up your indoor vertical garden, you will need to consistently take good care of it to keep it growing.

 All plants require regular watering.
-Research the growing needs for the particular types of plants you have in your garden to determine the appropriate frequency for watering and how much water to use.
+Research the growing needs of the particular types of plants you have in your garden to determine the appropriate frequency for watering and how much water to use.